eliffakgunn/CSE341-Programming-Languages/hw1/README.md

-Some programs written in Common Lisp.
+Some programs developed in Common Lisp.
 You can check assignment file for more details.